 - set up IP-address restrictions, also in the “Settings” menu (you can set up account access restrictions for concrete IP-addresses, IP-address ranges or the IP-addresses of certain countries)

-- do not send your personal information and copies of documents upon request if you are unsure who exactly is requesting them. ePayments always addresses clients by their name and surname, and requests will only be sent from the email addresses indicated on our website.
+- do not send your personal information and copies of documents upon request if you are unsure who exactly is requesting them. ePayments always addresses clients by their name, and requests will only be sent from the email addresses indicated on our website.
 If you received an email but are not sure whether it is from us- do not follow any links contained within is and do not open any attached files.
 First examine the sender’s email address.
 Is it not on our website?
 Send us the email at email@example.com and we will look into it.

-- do not put your scanned copies of documents- for example, your passport- on open-access locations online, and do not save them in your email.
+- do not put your scanned copies of documents- for example, your international passport- on open-access locations online, and do not save them in your email.
 If your email address is hacked, fraudsters can use them without your knowledge

 - do not install suspicious programs received from acquaintances and strangers, especially if the program was downloaded from a website which distributes illegal content